 It takes practice to develop a smooth and flowing yogic breath.
 There are online breathwork training courses that can help you build a solid foundation in Pranayama.
 If you’d like to start right now, here is a simple breathing exercise you can easily incorporate into your daily home practice:

-• Breathe more deeply, focusing on filling your lungs in three stages: expanding the lower abdomen, then the ribcage, and then upper chest right up to the throat.
+- Breathe more deeply, focusing on filling your lungs in three stages: expanding the lower abdomen, then the rib cage, and finally the upper chest, right up to the throat.

 4. Create a Practice Space